schollz/_core/docs/content/combos/sequence_lock.md

 icon = 'lock'
 +++

-Sequence lock mode, when activated, will lock the sequence to a global clock so that manipulations to the sequence (i.e. via jumping) will jump back so that it goes back to the beat that it should be if no manipulations happened.
-Sequence lock mode will display `LOCK ON` if enabled and will display `LOCK OFF` when disabled.
-The sequence lock is `ON` by default.
+Sequence lock mode, when activated, will synchronize the sequence to a global clock.
+This ensures that manipulations to the sequence (such as jumping) will revert back to the intended beat position.
+Sequence lock mode will show `LOCK ON` when enabled and `LOCK OFF` when disabled.
+The sequence lock is enabled by default.